Image: Shutterstock

 The doctor may prescribe any of the following treatment methods for onychomycosis treatment (1).

 - Oral medication: These are antifungal medicines administered orally.
 Common examples of these medicines are griseofulvin and terbinafine.
 Griseofulvin is the only drug that is approved by the US Food and Drug Administration (FDA) for pediatric use, but the medicine does not cure all cases of infection.
 Terbinafine is more effective but not approved by the FDA for pediatric use.
 Some studies find the drug to be safe for children.
 A doctor may consider administering terbinafine in the case of older children and teens.
-A joint study conducted by Stony Brook University and Weill Cornell Medicine in the US has revealed encouraging cure rates of 59% for fingernail infections and 38% for toenail infections.
+A joint study conducted by Stony Brook University and Weill Cornell Medicine in the US has revealed encouraging cure rates of 59% for fingernail infections and 38% for toenail infections (21).
 Nevertheless, never self-medicate with these medicines.

 - Topical treatment: It involves topical application of antifungal ointments, creams, and lotions.
 The US FDA approves the use of the medicines Tavaborole, Amorolfine, Efinaconazole, and Ciclopirox to treat fungal nail infection.
 Your child’s doctor will prescribe the medicine needed to treat the fungal nail infection in the child (1) (7).
+The CDC further emphasizes on application of the topical antifungals exactly and precisely as described in the packaging or prescribed instructions by the healthcare professional (22).

 - Combination therapy: A doctor may consider the use of oral and topical antifungal medicines together.
 Combination therapy may be considered if one mode of treatment does not work or if the infection is severe.
 Combination therapy may work faster than using a single plan.